folk-lab/FastDAC/FastDAC Command Reference.md

 ## RAMP_SMART

 Ramps one DAC channel to a specified setpoint **in mV** at a given ramprate in 1ms steps.
 It looks up the current DAC value internally to make sure there are no sudden jumps in voltage.
 Multiple channels can be ramped simultaneously be sending multiple `RAMP_SMART` commands.
+The `RAMP_FINISHED` response will only be returned when all simultaneous ramps have completed.

 All ramps can be stopped at any time by sending the command `STOP`.